ravigaur76/street-view-publish-api-python/README.md

 # street-view-publish-api-python
-In this Article I will show how we can publish google drive image to google street view using python flask.
+In this Article I will show how we can publish google drive 360 images to google street view using python flask.

 Install below libraries one by one.